 The accompanying Consolidated Financial Statements have been prepared in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP") and include the accounts of the Company and its subsidiaries.
 All intercompany balances and transactions have been eliminated in the Consolidated Financial Statements.
-For consolidated entities where we own or are exposed to less than 100% of the economics, we record net loss attributable to non-controlling interests on our Consolidated Statements of Operations equal to the percentage of the economic or ownership interest retained in such entities by the respective noncontrolling parties.
+For consolidated entities where the Company owns or is exposed to less than 100% of the economics, the Company records net loss attributable to non-controlling interests on its Consolidated Statements of Operations equal to the percentage of the economic or ownership interest retained in such entities by the respective non-controlling parties.